tylerreny/election2016/README.md

 ## New York

-(forthcoming)

 Election data for the five boroughs was collected from the New York City Board of Elections (https://enrweb.boenyc.us/).
 Other county data was collected from each county election website.
+The counties include New York, Bronx, Kings, Queens, Richmond, Cattaraugus, Chautauqua, Chenango, Erie, Livingston, Madison, Niagara, Otsego, Saratoga, Steuben, Suffolk, and Westchester.

 Latino registered voter estimates for the five boroughs were graciously provided by John Mollenkopf, Distinguished Professor of Political Science at the CUNY Graduate Center.
-Other demographic estimates were gather via Catalist.
+Other demographic estimates were gathered via Catalist race estimates.

+## Illinois

+Election data for 2012 and 2016 elections were gathered from each county website.

+Demographic estimates were obtained through Catalist.